sherpa/sherpa/docs/ui/index.rst

 ========

-The following examples are *very* basic, since they are intended to highlight how the Sesssion API is used.
+The following examples are *very* basic, since they are intended to highlight how the Session API is used.
 The CIAO documentation for Sherpa at https://cxc.harvard.edu/sherpa/ provides more documentation and examples.